 Designating someone else to serve as a registered agent for your LLC or corporation has its benefits.
-In this section, we cover the major advantages of using an affordable, national registered agent service provider like ZenBusiness or Incfile.
-Read our guide, Should I use a Registered Agent Service?.
+In this section, we cover the major advantages of using an affordable, national, third-party registered agent service officer—like ZenBusiness or Incfile—such as:

 Compliance with the Law

-Registered agent services help businesses stay up-to-date on state requirements by sending regular reminders for annual report filings and other official government notifications.
-As a result, you won’t have to deal with legal fees and penalties--or worse, lose your business altogether.
-If you use a professional service, they can:
+Registered agents help businesses stay up-to-date on state requirements by sending regular reminders for annual report filings and other official government notifications.
+As a result, you won’t have to deal with legal fees and lawsuits—or worse, lose your established business altogether.
+If you use a professional registered agent service, they can:

-- Help you find state-specific accountants and legal professionals.
-Most businesses need accounting or legal assistance at some point during their formation.
+- Help you find accountants and legal professionals in your state.
+Most businesses need accounting or legal help at some point during their LLC formation.

 - Keep copies of your corporate documents.
-In case of theft, natural disaster, or other unexpected losses, you will have a backup of all your important business papers.
+In case of theft, natural disaster, or other unexpected losses, you will have a backup of all your important business and legal documents.

 Peace of Mind

-A registered agent service gives you peace of mind so you can focus your time, energy, and attention on running your business.
-Here’s what a professional service can do to ease your stress:
+Registered agents give you peace of mind so you can focus your time, energy, and attention on running your small business.
+Here’s what a professional, third-party registered agent service can do to ease your stress:

 - Make growing your business the number one priority.
 Important tax and legal documents for your LLC will be automatically received and stored for safekeeping.

 - Help maintain your work-life balance.
 Business and personal mail are kept separate, preventing your work from overtaking your home life.

 - Offer personal guidance.
 You have additional support if your business runs into a problem or if any questions arise.

-If you choose to act as your own registered agent, you will need to be available to receive official government correspondence and service of process notices during standard business hours at the address you provide.
-A registered agent service gives you the flexibility to focus on your business instead of keeping track of deadlines and being available during business hours.
+If you choose to act as your own registered agent, you will need to be available to receive official government correspondence and service of process notices during standard business hours at the physical address you provide.
+Designated registered agents give you the flexibility to focus on your business instead of keeping track of deadlines and being available during business hours.

 With a registered agent service, you can:

 - Maintain flexible business hours.
 A registered agent must be available from 8-5 every weekday.
-By hiring a registered agent service, you can choose your own hours.
+By designating a third-party registered agent service, you can choose your own work hours.